Football in Mozambique

 The sport of football in the country of Mozambique is run by the Mozambican Football Federation.
 The association administers the national football team, as well as the national league.
 Football is the most popular sport in the country.
+Approximately 30% of the people in Mozambique are considered football fans.
+Eswatini, Malawi, Tanzania, Zambia and Zimbabwe are the neighbouring countries with a relative comparable percentage.

 History

 Since the arrival of Vasco da Gama in 1498, the Portuguese increasingly strengthened their presence in the country until Mozambique's independence from Portugal in 1975, when the country became a Portuguese colony.
-To this day, therefore, football in Mozambique is characterized by its Portuguese origins and relationships, for example by partly former, partly still current affiliate associations of the Portuguese clubs Sporting Lisbon and Benfica.
+To this day, therefore, football in Mozambique is characterized by its Portuguese origins and relationships, for example by partly former, partly still current affiliate associations of the Portuguese clubs Sporting CP and Benfica.
 Also, many Mozambican footballers play in Portugal.
 The most famous example might be Eusébio.
-He began his footballing career in 1957 at Clube de Desportos do Maxaquene, which was founded on May 20, 1920 in the capital of Mozambique as Sporting Lisbon's sixth branch club.
+He began his footballing career in 1957 at Clube de Desportos do Maxaquene, which was founded on May 20, 1920 in the capital of Mozambique as Sporting CP's sixth branch club.
 From 1960 Eusébio then played for Benfica, where he was eleven times Portuguese champion and 1962 European Champions Cup (now the UEFA Champions League) won.
 He became European Footballer of the Year in 1965 and was the top scorer of the 1966 World Cup.

 Already since 1922 regular championships in Mozambique were played out, at first only as a district championship of Lourenço Marques (today Maputo), from 1956 as the national championship of the Portuguese overseas province of Mozambique.

 In 1975, Mozambique became independent from Portugal, and in 1976 the National Football Association of the Republic of Mozambique, the Mozambican Football Federation was founded.
 Since then, FMF has been directing football leagues in the country and is responsible for the national football teams.

 Domestic football

 Since 1976, FMF has organized the country's top division, the Campeonato Moçambicano de Futebol, better known as Moçambola.
-Record champions are each with nine titles founded in 1924 Clube Ferroviário de Maputo and existing since 1955 CD Costa do Sol.
-In 2014, for the fourth time in five years, the league Muçulmana became national champion.
+Record Champions are Clube Ferroviário de Maputo (founded in 1924) and CD Costa do Sol (founded in 1924), each with nine titles.
+In 2014, for the fourth time in five years, the club Muçulmana became national champion.

-The moçambola's three last-placed clubs are relegated to the second division, the single-track Segunda Divisão with 21 clubs.
+The Moçambola's three last-placed clubs are relegated to the second division, the single-track Segunda Divisão with 21 clubs.
 Under this second league follow the eleven supreme leagues of the football associations of the eleven Mozambican provinces.

 The national trophy of the FMF, the Taça de Moçambique, has been played since 1978.
-The first winner was CD Maxaquene, who won the cup nine times (as of December 2014).
-However, the CD Costa do Sol is also in the cup competition record champion, with 11 won trophies.
-In 2013 and 2014, the Clube Ferroviário da Beira won the trophy.
+The first winner was CD Maxaquene, who have won the cup nine times (as of December 2014).
+However, CD Costa do Sol have won the cup the most, with 11 trophies.
+In 2013 and 2014, Clube Ferroviário da Beira won the trophy.